VeriorPies/MineCloud/README.md

     - Open WinSCP, paste in the server IP, click "Advanced" => "SSH/Authentication" and select the private key.
     - Save and click "Login" to connect.
 Input "ec2-user" for the user name when prompted.
     - You are all set now!
 Navigate to `/opt/minecloud/server` and start editing the server and world files.
-    - When done,  run `sudo /opt/minecloud/server/start_server` to make sure the server can start properly and run `sudo systemctl start minecloud.service` to enable the MineCloud system service again
+    - When done,  run `sudo /opt/minecloud/server/start_server` to make sure the server can start properly and run `sudo systemctl start minecloud.service` to enable the MineCloud system service again.

-## Deploy Multiple Game Server
+## Deploy Multiple Game Servers
-- We can have multiple game servers for the same Discord server (ex: 1 Minecraft server and 1 Terraria server)
+- We can have multiple MineCloud game servers for a Discord server (ex: 1 Minecraft server and 1 Terraria server)
-- Every game server need to have it's own Discord Bot and CloudFormation stack name.
-CloudFormation Stack name can be set via the `STACK_NAME` field in the `minecloud_configs/MineCloud-Configs.ts`.
+- Every game server needs to have its own Discord Bot and CloudFormation stack name.
+CloudFormation Stack name can be set via the `STACK_NAME` field in `minecloud_configs/MineCloud-Configs.ts`.
-- We can also have 2 version of the same game (ex: Minecraft Vanilla 1.19.4 and Minecraft Forge server 1.19.3) as long as they have different Stack name.
+- We can also have 2 versions of the same game (ex: Minecraft Vanilla 1.19.4 and Minecraft Forge server 1.19.3) as long as they have different Stack names.

 ## Need Help?
 Common questions and troubleshooting can be found in the [FAQs & Troubleshooting page](https://github.com/VeriorPies/MineCloud/wiki/FAQs-&-Troubleshooting).